What is the organisational capability priority of the Community and Volunteering Capability Fund?

 - requests from community organisations that do not have a legal entity

-- day-to-day business activities between host organisations and home agencies
+- day-to-day business activities between applicant organisations and home agencies, consultants, contractors, self-employed

-- permanent jobs or start-up wages with a host organisation
+- permanent jobs or start-up wages with an applicant organisation

-- internship requests or interns from outside New Zealand
+- requests for skilled professionals from outside New Zealand

 - students or people wanting practical experience to meet study needs